-I try to offer a good mixture of elegant to opulent and simple to high-quality jewellery in my Dawanda shop (Dawanda is like Etsy in Europe).
+I try to offer a good mixture of elegant to opulent and simple to high-quality jewellery in my Etsy Shop.
 Everyone knows: You buy what you see in the photo.

-Some pieces show the indication "customizable".
-You can see in the product description under "Customization options", what can be adapted exactly.
+Some pieces show the indication "(Customization) options", telling you, what can be adapted exactly.
 Sometimes you can get the shown necklace in your personal length, sometimes in your favorite colour.
 Other variations are also possible.
-How it works:

 Many customers, however, want a very personal unique piece, while my style and my art meet with their personal wishes.
 A customer writes e.g. computer programs and would like to have paper beads with her own code, elegant and portable in the business situations (see photos).
 For two stage artists it may be completely opulent and colourful.
 There favourite colours should match the clothing.
 In one necklace, Swarovski crystal may sparkle next to paper beads in the spotlight - the other will be a longer artist's piece with a mix of materials, matching a fascinator for the hair.

 For such requests you can simply ask by email (only mails are binding, no notes in social media, please).
 The General Terms and Conditions apply - and it is to be noted that I take an advance for custom-made products and these are excluded from the exchange.